Rogue waves and large deviations for 2D pure gravity deep water waves: Introduction

 $\bullet$ {\em Let $\eta(t,x)$ be the free water waves surface with a smooth random initial datum $ \eta^\omega(0,x) $ distributed as a Gaussian random variable with zero average and standard deviation $\sigma\ll 1$.
 Then, for any $\sigma\ll \tH_0 \ll 1$ and any time $|t| \leq \tH_0^{-3+}$, the probability}

-This statement will follow directly from \Cref{thm:main_intro} by setting $\tH_0 \approx \eps^{1-\delta}$, where $0<\delta \ll 1$ and by considering the variance of $\eta^\omega(0,x)$ to be approximately $ \eps^2$, see the first comment below \Cref{thm:main_intro}.
-Note that a wave $\eta(t,x)$ with crest $ \tH_0/ 2 $ is considered a rogue wave because, initially, the expected value $ \E ( \sup_{x \in \T} \eta^\omega (0,x) ) $ has much smaller size $ \sigma\ll \tH_0$.
+This statement will follow directly from \Cref{thm:main_intro} by setting $\tH_0 \approx \eps^{1-\delta}$, where $0<\delta \ll 1$ and by considering the variance of $\eta^\omega(0,x)$ to be approximately $ \sigma^2 \approx \eps^2$, see the first comment below \Cref{thm:main_intro}.
+Note that a wave $\eta(t,x)$ with crest $ \tH_0/ 2 $ is considered a rogue wave because, the average initial value has much smaller size $\sigma \ll \tH_0$.
 The condition $\tH_0\ll 1$ corresponds to the weakly nonlinear regime of the water waves dynamics.
 The time interval $|t| \leq \tH_0^{-3+}$ is the optimal one for which the existence of water wave solutions is guaranteed by the deterministic well-posedness theory \cite{BFP,DIP,Wu3}, starting from sufficiently small and smooth initial data of size $ \tH_0 $ in some high Sobolev norm.
 Deterministic energy estimates imply that such Sobolev norm remains of size $ \cO (\tH_0) $ over the entire time interval of existence.
 This does not contradict the statement \eqref{main_provv} that the $ L^\infty (\T) $ norm of the water waves profile increases with time.
-The timescale $|t| \leq \tH_0^{-3+}$ is likely optimal because of the quintic wave resonant interactions identified by Craig-Worfolk \cite{CW} and Dyachenko-Lvov-Zakharov \cite{DZ}, that break the Birkhoff integrability of the water waves equation, and may lead to unstable dynamics.
+The timescale $|t| \leq \tH_0^{-3+}$ is likely optimal because of the quintic wave resonant interactions identified by Craig-Worfolk \cite{CW} and Dyachenko-Lvov-Zakharov \cite{DZ}, which break the Birkhoff integrability of the water waves equation, and may lead to unstable dynamics.
+We emphasize that our goal is not to track the time evolution of the $L^{\infty}$-norm along a single water-wave trajectory which, heuristically, it is expected to vary of only a $ \cO(1) $-factor (in $\eps$) over times of validity of the integrable normal form.
+Rather, following the viewpoint of the physics and oceanography communities, we aim to quantify the probability of extreme events: in a sea where the typical wave height is $\sigma$, what is the likelihood of encountering a wave of height $\tH_0\gg \sigma$?